 A group of dyes belonging to the tetra-terpenes with over 800 different species occurring in nature.
-They are widespread in the animal and plant kingdom and cause a yellow, green, orange to reddish colouring there.
-During photosynthesis, carotenoids are responsible for protection against photooxidation and for energy transfer.
+They are widespread in the animal and plant kingdom and cause a yellow, green, orange to reddish coloration.
+During photosynthesis, carotenoids are responsible for protection against photo-oxidation and for energy transfer.
 The most common carotenoids are β-carotene (carrot), a precursor of vitamin A and lutein.
 Lutein-5,6-epoxide, luteoxanthin, neoxanthin, violaxanthin, xanthophylls and zeaxanthin occur in lower concentrations.
 Carotenoids are also used for colouring and as flavour enhancers in foods.
-Some carotenoids have the function of antioxidants and therefore have a preventive effect on many diseases such as Alzheimer's, arteriosclerosis, cataracts, skin ageing, cancer, Parkinson's disease and rheumatism.
+Some carotenoids act as antioxidants and therefore have a preventive effect on many diseases such as Alzheimer's, arteriosclerosis, cataracts, skin ageing, cancer, Parkinson's disease and rheumatism.